MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -Not

-Indicates that this cmdlet gets objects if the property does not exist or has a value of null or false.
+Indicates that this cmdlet gets objects if the property does not exist or has a value of `$null` or `$false`.

 For example: `Get-Service | where -Not "DependentServices"`